When To Fertilize Citrus Trees In Pots? Tips For Growing Your Trees

 Farmers often focus on this method and dilute it before applying it.
 Stick to the package directions and measure the pot’s size used to keep the citrus plants.

-• Pros: Liquid fertilizer is highly available and offers large amounts enough to use for an extended period.
+• Pros: Liquid fertilizer is highly available and offers large amounts that are enough to use for an extended period.

 • Cons: Hard to drain away

-• Cons: becomes clumped together as exposed to high humidity, which is hazardous to children and animals if they find those clumps on the soil top and eat.
+• Cons: They become clumped together as they are exposed to high humidity, which is hazardous to children and animals if they find those clumps on the soil top and eat them.

 Spike Fertilizer

-It is a small container holding a decent amount of fertilizer for specific-period use.
-Check the installation instructions before using, particularly how much to apply to your pot.
+It is a small spike containing a decent amount of fertilizer for specific-period use.
+Check the installation instructions before using them, particularly how much to apply to your pot.

 • Pros: Pre-measured.
 If you check the pot’s size and use a proper amount, there’s no need to worry about over-fertilizing.